XiuwenZ/Phonebook_project/README.md

 ## Purpose
-* Practice OOP and Collection in Java
+* Practice OOP and Collection(ArrayList and Map) in Java